 NILLA Survey Launched

-The NILLA project will be a national online gathering space for Indigenous language communities to access and share their initiatives, resources, and learning and teaching successes.
-As a unique resource and virtual hub, NILLA will be a unified place where these efforts are shared to inspire and educate others – both internationally as well as across communities, provinces, and territories more locally within Canada.
+NILLA will create a national online gathering space for Indigenous language communities and organizations to access and share their initiatives, resources, and learning and teaching successes.
+As a unique virtual hub, NILLA will be a unified place where these efforts are shared to inspire and educate others – both internationally as well as across communities, provinces, and territories more locally within Canada.

-The information gathered from the surveys will be transformed into a visually interactive website and atlas.
-This site will feature two levels of accessibility: A public component open to anyone interested in the language revitalization initiatives taking place across Canada, and a second, password-protected portion only accessible to contributing partner communities via login.
+The information gathered will be transformed into a visually interactive website and online atlas.
+The NILLA portal will feature two levels of accessibility: A public component open to anyone interested in the language revitalization initiatives taking place across Canada, and a second, password-protected portion only accessible to contributing partner communities via login.
 This protected space will facilitate information sharing and networking between Indigenous communities: informational items will include curricula examples and communities can digitally interact with one another to perhaps seek further information or share experiences about language revitalization efforts within their own communities.